 This two-year accredited fellowship provides comprehensive training in diagnostic and investigative neuropathology within one of the largest subspecialty training centers of its type, either as part of a combined 4-year AP/NP residency or as a stand-alone NP fellowship.
 The program has a long tradition of excellence in teaching, clinical service, and research.
 Over 3000 neurosurgical, neuromuscular, autopsy, eye, and extramural consult cases are reviewed each year.
-Our NP fellowship training program is one of the largest in the country and several newly added rotations have provided enhanced training opportunities in molecular, pediatric/developmental, neurodegenerative, and forensic neuropathology.
+Our training program is one of the largest in the country and several newly added rotations have provided enhanced training opportunities in molecular, pediatric/developmental, neurodegenerative, and forensic neuropathology.
 The goals of the clinical training are to provide a broad fund of knowledge in neuroanatomy; gross and microscopic CNS, PNS, and muscle neuropathology; clinico-neuropathological correlations; and ancillary histochemical, immunohistochemical, ultrastructural, and molecular genetic techniques.
 The diagnostic service is particularly strong in neuro-oncology, epilepsy, nerve and muscle disorders, neurodegenerative diseases, and infections.

 Research training is individually tailored to each fellow in order to best serve their long-term career goals.
-There are currently 8 full-time NP faculty, 5 jointly appointed NP and neurology/ophthalmology faculty, and 4 forensic pathologists/neuropathologists.
+There are currently 11 full-time NP faculty, 7 jointly appointed NP and neurology/ophthalmology /radiation oncology faculty, and 4 forensic pathologists/neuropathologists.
 Their research interests are mostly focused on molecular neuro-oncology, developmental/stem cell pathology, neurodegenerative diseases, neuromuscular pathology, eye pathology, and basic neurobiology; however, fellows may also pursue research in one of the many neuroscience-related laboratories outside of pathology.
 UCSF neuropathology fellows have been remarkably successful presenting their work at the annual meeting of the American Association of Neuropathologists (AANP), as well as at the US and Canadian Academy of Pathology (USCAP), and the quarterly Bay Area Neuropathology Club (BANP).
 Among the key strengths of this program are its large and highly diverse case material, faculty expertise, and research opportunities.

 To qualify candidates must have one of the following: successful completion of two years of a pathology residency accredited by the ACGME or a program located in Canada and accredited by the RCPSC; certification by the ABP in anatomic pathology and clinical pathology, in anatomic pathology, or in neurology or neurological surgery by a member board of the American Board of Medical Specialties (ABMS).
 Applicants who are certified in neurology or neurological surgery by a member board of the ABMS must have completed at least one year of anatomic pathology in an ACGME-accredited pathology program, or an anatomic pathology program located in Canada and accredited by the RCPSC to be eligible for appointment to the program.